Cooking with JulieA Celebration of Wine Country Flavors

-This bright delicious basil oil is just the right note to lots of foods where you wouild use whole basil leaves.
-Use a squeeze bottle to make decorative basil drops on top cold tomato gazpacho or burrata cheese.
+This bright delicious basil oil adds just the right note to summer vegetables.
+Use a squeeze bottle to make decorative basil drops on top cold tomato gazpacho, grilled vegetables or burrata cheese.

 1 teaspoon kosher salt